IBON Foundation: Programs and centers

-The foundation is a multi-center, multi-program institution with research, education and information as its main focus.

-The IBON Databank and Research Center is a core program which provides information and analysis on socioeconomic issues for advocacy issues, education, policy-making, development planning and implementation for non-government organizations, people's organizations, academic institutions, government agencies and individuals.
-Research is the core of its programs with the aim of disseminating the information in popular forms particularly (but not solely) for advocacy purposes.

-The foundation's research agenda was developed to help provide alternative solutions to problems in production, livelihood and services at the community level.
-Included are industry and agrarian studies, research on transnational corporations and agribusinesses, comparative studies of economies, resource profiles of Philippine regions and studies on the impact of these socioeconomic conditions on social sectors.

 There are also community-based people's action research initiatives on production, economic uplift and advocacy.
 IBON uses participatory methodology in research and attempts to democratize the research process through community-based people's action research.

 The Databank and Research Center also manages the quarterly IBON Surveys, in which it gathers data on people's economic conditions and opinions about issues.

-IBON's People's Education Resource Center (PERC) (formerly the Seminars Program) provides comprehensive, informal education to grassroots sectors.
-It produces popular education materials and audio-visual aids on socioeconomic and other issues and training modules on skills training and leadership formation.

-The IBON Partnership in Education for Development (IPED) is an alternative center for formal education which aims to promote transformative education through its partnership with schools.
-This includes teacher training, textbook development and supplementary educational materials at the elementary and secondary levels.

-IBON International provides research, education and advocacy support to people's movements and grassroots empowerment abroad, linking these to international initiatives and networks.

-To implement its centers and programs, IBON is organized into three administrative sections, seven departments and a printing press.

 Networks

 IBON is an active participant in a number of networks tackling people's issues in the local and international arenas:

 AidWatch Philippines – National network of grassroots-based and -oriented NGOs working on official development assistance (ODA) issues in the country.
 It aims to bring together and deepen relationships among a wide range of organizations for collaboration among NGOs on aid-related issues and concerns.

 Asia Pacific Research Network (APRN) – Established in 1998 as a result of networking among research organizations and NGOs in Asia following conferences in 1997, its objective is to channel and focus NGO research efforts towards supporting information, education and advocacy needs of grassroots organizations.